sommeil paradoxal

 Sleep and weight

-Lack of sleep can have an impact on obesity because they are closely related.
-In case of disturbed sleep, ghrelin will be produced in excess and will encourage you to eat more, even if the body really needs it.
+Sleep deprivation can have an impact on obesity as they are closely linked.
+If sleep is disrupted, ghrelin will be produced in excess, prompting the body to eat more, even if it really needs it.
 Today, scientists distinguish between ghrelin, which activates appetite, and leptin, which is responsible for satiety.
-But lack of sleep would have direct consequences on the synthesis of these hormones: ghrelin is produced in abundance, while leptin is produced less and will affect weight gain.

 Sleep and snoring